py-bootcamp/learn-python-with-tdd/integers.md

 E   ModuleNotFoundError: No module named 'adder'
 ```

+Right!
+Python is looking for a file named `adder.py` with an `add` function inside.

 ## Write the minimal amount of code for the test to run and check the failing test output

-Write enough code to satisfy the compiler _and that's all_ - remember we want to check that our tests fail for the correct reason.
+Let's create an `adder.py` and write enough code to satisfy the compiler _and that's all_ - remember we want to check that our tests fail for the correct reason.

 ```python
 def add(x: int, y: int) -> int: